Church of San Juan Bautista, Baños de Cerrato: Architecture

 The church construction is of ashlar (squared stone, as against irregular rubble) set in a drywall manner (with no mortar).
 It and several other Visigothic churches built in Spain about the same time represent the last ashlar construction in western Europe until Charlemagne, and can be seen as the end of that ancient Roman building tradition in the west.
 George R.H.
 Wright notes the Syrian influence seen in the horseshoe-shaped arch in pre-Islamic Spain.
 The belfry above was added at a later date.

-Related site
+Related sites

 The name of the village references baths, and there is a fountain, the Fuente de San Juan, near the church.

+The excavations that were carried out in 1956 and 1963 yielded a medieval necropolis of 58 tombs to the north-west of the church and discovered three pieces of 7th-century bronze: two belt buckles in the shape of a lyre and one liturgical object.